Base

 to_atom : T ~ ToAtom -> Atom to_atom(a)

-, returns the atom containing the
+If a is of type String or [Char], returns the atom containing the

-characters given by a
+characters given by a.

 assert to_atom('a') == @a assert to_atom(['h', 'i']) == @hi assert to_atom("hello") == @hello